Escalon, California: Railroads

 This Atchison, Topeka and Santa Fe Railroad caboose is located in Escalon's Main Street Park and owned by the Escalon Historical Society.
 The caboose sits very near the spot where the Santa Fe depot was erected as one of the new town's first buildings in the late 1890s.
 The first train passed through Escalon in 1896.

 Escalon has two railways through town.
 The former Tidewater Southern Railway comes west from Manteca parallel to Highway 120 until it hits McHenry Avenue and heads south out of town.
 This railway is owned and operated by Union Pacific Railroad and is still in use today, though the tracks end at the city limits of Jones Avenue.

 BNSF Railway Stockton Subdivision is the second railway; it has two tracks, dividing the town in a northwest to southeast direction.
 Two trains will meet and pass on opposing rails through town, often backing up traffic along Highway 120 for over 20–30 mins.
 The Santa Fe Railway San Francisco Chief served Escalon as a flag stop until 1971, when it ended passenger rail service to the town.

 Geography

 Escalon is located at 37°47.5'N 120°59.5'W (37.7984,-120.9969), where State Highway 120 crosses the BNSF railroad.
 According to the United States Census Bureau, the city has a total area of 2.3 sqmi.
 2.3 sqmi of it is land and 2.87% is water.

 Economy

 Industry

 Escalon has a large agricultural industry which is based on the fertile farmland surrounding the city.
 Escalon is home to one of the largest walnut processing facilities in the world, DeRuosi Nut.
+DeRuosi Nut is also a major handler of the Livermore variety of red walnuts, a cultivar developed in the San Joaquin Valley.
 Some of the largest employers in Escalon include DeRuosi Nut, GoldRiver Orchards, Grower's Choice, and Roche Bros Inc. The nut processing plants account for much of the local agricultural economy.